4 9 - 13Shares

 To summon a taxi on the street, look for cabs that have the red light turned on that says ‘LIBRE‘ in the corner of the windshield.

-Make sure you are on the right-hand side of the avenue and try to select a place where the taxi will have room to stop safely — it’s best if you’re not in front of a bus stop.
+Stand on the right-hand side of the avenue and try to select a place where the taxi will have room to stop safely.

 Giving Directions to Taxi Drivers